 There isn’t a one-size-fits-all approach to skin resurfacing.
 Ablative lasers may work better for people with fair skin.
 For some people, non-ablative versions may cause the skin to darken instead of lightening.
 Your PROFESSIONAL will work with you to assess your discoloration and overall skin tone to select the best option for your skin.

-To determine the right treatment will require working with a PROFESSIONAL who can assess which your skin tone, and type of hyperpigmentation you have.
+To determine the right treatment will require working with a PROFESSIONAL who can assess your skin tone and type of hyperpigmentation you have.

 Want to get support with your skincare journey?
 Join us at the Christine Byer Beauty Club.
 We offer a 14-Day FREE Preview with full access to everything in the Club.
 Ask Christine questions and have access to savings and the opportunity to win a FREE consultation.
 If you don’t find value in your membership, cancel within the 14 days at no charge.